site24x7/plugins/prestodb/README.md

       pip install JPype1

-- JMX connection port should be specified in the PrestoDB installation folder.
-To specify the JMX connection port follow the below steps: Open etc/config.properties inside the installation folder of PrestoDB and add the following attributes
+- Configure the JMX Port in the /etc/config.properties file in the PresodDB installation folder

       jmx.rmiregistry.port=36799